msg-systems/holmes-extractor/README.md

 -  Addition of derivational morphology analysis allowing the matching of related words with the same stem.
--  Addition of new dependency types and dependency matching rules to make full use of the derivational morphology information.
+-  Addition of new dependency types and dependency matching rules to make full use of the new derivational morphology information.
--  For German, analysis of and matching with constituent parts of compound words.
+-  For German, analysis of and matching with subwords: constituent parts of compound words, e.g. *Information* and *Extraktion* are the subwords within *Informationsextraktion*.
 -  It is now possible to supply multiple ontology files to the [Ontology](#ontology) constructor.
 -  Ontology implication rules are now calculated eagerly to improve runtime performance.
--  [Ontology-based matching](#ontology-based-matching) now includes special rules to handle hyphens within ontology entries.
+-  [Ontology-based matching](#ontology-based-matching) now includes special, language-specific rules to handle hyphens within ontology entries.
 -  Word-match information is now included in all matches including single-word matches.
 -  [Word matches](#wordmatch) and dictionaries derived from them now include human-readable explanations designed to be used as tooltips.
--  In [topic matching](#manager-topic-match-function), a penalty is now applied to ontology-based matches as well as to embedding-based matches..
+-  In [topic matching](#manager-topic-match-function), a penalty is now applied to ontology-based matches as well as to embedding-based matches.
 -  [Topic matching](#manager-topic-match-function) now includes a filter facility that specifies that only documents whose labels begin with a certain string should be searched.
 -  Numerous minor improvements and bugfixes.